Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 **Note**: FastQC does not use the entire dataset, just the first few thousand reads in the FASTQ file, therefore there could be some bias introduced by this, although we assume there isn't since entires are placed into FASTQ files randomly.

-Opening and evaluating an individual .html file for each FASTQ file is obviously going to be tedious and slow.
+Opening and evaluating an individual `.html` file for each FASTQ file is obviously going to be tedious and slow.
 Luckily, someone built a tool to speed this up.
+[MultiQC](https://multiqc.info/)

-[MultiQC](https://multiqc.info/) *MultiQC* searches a specified directory (and subdirectories) for log files that it recognizes and synthesizes these into its own browsable, sharable, interactive .html report that can be opened in a web-browser. *MultiQC* recognizes files from a very wide range of bioinformatics tools (includeing FastQC), and allows us to compare QC metrics generated by various tools across samples and analyze our experiment as a whole.
+*MultiQC* searches a specified directory (and subdirectories) for log files from multiple common bioinformatics tools that it recognizes and synthesizes these into its own browsable, sharable, interactive `.html` report that can be opened in a web-browser.

 Lets run MultiQC on our FastQC files:
 ```bash